 “I’ve been good.
-But you… you’ve become a knockout!”
-Ben could not help but wonder if the shoe was on the other foot, if he would have recognized her.
-He always thought boys just grew into men but girls had this knack of transforming into womanhood, making it neigh on impossible to recognize them if you lost touch.
+But you!
+You’ve become a knockout!”
+Ben could not help but wonder if the shoe was on the other foot, would he have recognized her?
+He always thought boys just grew into the adult version of themselves but girls had this knack of transforming into womanhood like a butterfly.
+This made it neigh on impossible to recognize them if you ever lost touch.

-“Well… Let’s finish up this registration and have some coffee, unless you have something else on?”
+“Well… Let’s finish up this registration and have some coffee.
+Unless you are previously engaged?
 Linda inquired politely, still sounding a lot like her mom.

-“I would love that.”
-Ben could not think of anything he would not put off to be with this woman.
-They talked for hours on end.
+“I would love that!”
+Ben could not think of anything he wouldn’t put off to be with this woman.
+They lost count of the hours as they talked endlessly.
 About their lives, their hopes, their dreams.
 It was a magic moment lost in time.
 Finally it became time to say goodbye.
-Ben sighed, glad that she didn’t inquire about the dresses.
-He did not want to spoil this, he had a shot at being with the woman he had always dreamed of, and he did not want to ruin it.
-They went out again and every time things just seemed to click.
+Ben sighed with relief, glad that she didn’t inquire about the dressing.
+He did not want to ruin this.
+He had a shot at being with the woman he had always dreamed of and he did not want to ruin it.
+They went out again and every time things just seemed to click into place.
 Ben was happy that Linda avoided asking about the dressing.
 Maybe she thought it was just a silly little thing kids do and that he had probably outgrown it.
-He was happy to let her think that way, scared she might drop him like a hot potato if the contrary became known.
+He was happy to let her think that way, scared she might drop him like a hot potato for the contrary.

-“Do you still wear dresses?”
-The question came out of the blue one night as they ate out.
+“Do you still wear dresses Ben?”
+The question came out of the blue one night as they went out.
 It hit Ben like a ton of bricks and he was momentarily stunned.

-“Oh… just thought I’d ask.”
+“Oh… Just thought I’d ask.”
 Could it really be that there was a hint of disappointment in her voice?
-No, Ben thought, I must be mistaken.
+No, Ben thought to himself, I must be mistaken.

 With that the conversation ended.
-Ben was sure he’d made the right response but something about Linda seemed different from that moment on.
-They continued to see each other though and the relationship grew.
+Ben was sure he’d made the right response but something about Linda seemed a bit different from that moment on.
+They continued to see each other though and the relationship still managed to grow.